 The musical universe of Corentin Marillier is situated at the crossroads of experimental and traditional music.

-He also played the Javanese gamelan he studied in Indonesia and teaches at the Philharmonie de Paris and as part of a masterclass.
-The discovery of zarb in the class of Pierre Rigopoulos and later with Keyvan Chemirani confirms his choice to assume a path linking written music and music of oral tradition.
+He also played the Javanese gamelan he studied in Indonesia and teaches at the Philharmonie de Paris and in several masterclasses.
+The discovery of the zarb, which he studied with Keyvan Chemirani and Jean Pierre Drouet, confirmed his choice to take a path linking written music such as that of Georges Aperghis and the music of oral tradition.

 As a soloist, he recently collaborated with Simon Steen-Andersen on his piece "Black Box Music", given in April 2018 in Lucerne.

 The meeting with Raphael Cendo at the Académie Voix Nouvelles in Royaumont in 2016 is an important step regarding his aesthetic choices as a performer, he has since given the first Swiss "Badlands" in April 2017 and regularly plays his works as a soloist or in chamber music.
 Thanks to a program featuring Cendo’s works as well as that of Iannis Xenakis, he won in May 2018 the first joint prize of the "Edwin Fischer" foundation.